 “From here,” he says, “we leave the road.”

 The Companions look dubiously out over the boggy marsh stretching away from them.
-Trees covered in moss and fungus rise up from the soup of the forest floor, dangling thick groping vines towards the ground.
+Trees covered in moss and fungus rise up from the soup of the forest floor, thick groping vines dangling towards the ground.
 Here and there, shelves of damp land peak out from the filthy brown water, like stepping stones.
 Sickly plants cling to the earth and leafy vines hang over the side, floating limply on the surface.
-Fat air bubbles appear and burst with noisy glops, disturbing the water and sending ripples racing away.
+Fat air bubbles appear and burst with noisy glops, disturbing the water and sending ripples trembling away.

 Some creature, huge and brown, passes overhead, leathery wings flapping.
-The thing recedes into the distance, lost behind tree trunks and tangled hanging branches and vines.
+The thing recedes into the distance, lost behind tree trunks and tangled branches and hanging vines.

 “What was that?” asks Elaine.